vtothsvk/AP-Home/README.md

 ### Cloning a repo

-Git GUI is handled via cmd in Windows and via a terminal in Linux (
+Git GUI is handled via cmd in Windows and via a terminal in Linux.

 **1.** Create a directory for the project and navigate to your new directory